qucode1/hackernews-react-apollo/log.md

 ` ▸    Creating network "localdatabase_graphcool" with driver "bridge"`

 ` ▸    could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network`

+### Solution 1:

+- remove `cluster: local` from graphcool.yml
+- install graphcool 1.0 with `npm install -g graphcool@beta`

+### Problem 2:

+- added the graphcool endpoint as httpLink uri in index.js
+- added Link & LinkList Components

+`GraphQL error: Your token is invalid.
+It might have expired or you might be using a token from a different project.`

+### Solution 2:

+- change endpoint in index.js on the server
+- change httpLink uri in app index.js back to "http://localhost:4000"

+### Typos:

+- Chapter Mutations: awrite the mutation as a JSava riptconstant using the gql parser functiont the start:

+    `write the mutation as a JSava riptconstant using the gql parser function`

+### Additonal Notes:

+- Chapter Mutations: Can't actually create a new Link - Not authenticated